Derrc/cp/README.md

 # CP

-Solutions for various CP problems for my own practice
+Solutions for various competative problems from Codeforces, USACO, and CSES